-(D) Geotechnical reports pursuant to this section that address the need to prevent potential damage to a primary structure shall address the necessity for shoreline stabilization by estimating time frames and rates of erosion and report on the urgency associated with the specific situation. (d) Geotechnical report.
+(d) Geotechnical report.
 Require geotechnical reports for demonstration of need for all shoreline stabilization proposals.
-As a general matter, hHard armoring shoreline stabilization measures solutions should shall not be authorized except when a report confirms that there is a significant possibility that such a structurean existing primary structure will be damaged within three years as a result of shoreline erosion in the absence of such hard armoring stabilization measures, or where waiting until the need is that immediate would foreclose the opportunity to use measures that avoid impacts on ecological functions.
-Thus, where the geotechnical report confirms a need to prevent potential damage to a primary structure, but the need is not as immediate as the three years, that report may still be used to justify more immediate authorization to protect against erosion using soft measures.
+Hard shoreline stabilization measures shall not be authorized except when a report confirms that there is a significant possibility that an existing primary structure will be damaged within three years as a result of shoreline erosion in the absence of such hard stabilization measures, or where waiting until the need is that immediate would foreclose the opportunity to use measures that avoid impacts on ecological functions.
 Geotechnical reports sufficient to demonstrate need for shoreline stabilization along marine shorelines must meet the following criteria: